 How Dangerous Are The Silverfish In Costa Mesa?

 When you see a bug in your house, it might scare you, depending on what it is.
 Common spiders are fairly harmless, roaches are disgusting, wasps are scary… Your opinions may differ, but one thing is true in nearly every home: encountering a pest you can’t recognize is never a fun feeling.
-Silverfish are one of the strangest looking home-invaders in the Costa Mesa area, and the more you learn about them, the less you’ll want them hanging around.
+Silverfish are one of the strangest looking pests in the Costa Mesa area, and the more you learn about them, the less you’ll want them hanging around.

 What’s So Bad About A Silverfish Infestation?